 6F-6.
 Placement of bills and resolutions not receiving a "Do Pass" recommendation on the calendar.
 Any bill or resolution reported "Do Not Pass" or "without recommendation" shall fail if no motion is made for its disposition under the order of business of Consideration of Committee Reports on the next legislative day after delivery to the house.
-On the final day to use Joint Rule 7-7, a motion must be made before adjournment on that day.
 A motion to place a bill or resolution on the calendar where a committee reports a bill or resolution "Do Not Pass" or "without recommendation" shall require the vote of a majority of the members-elect to carry.
 A bill or resolution failing to be placed on the calendar is lost after time for reconsideration has passed.

 CHAPTER 6G.
-PRINTING, ENGROSSING, AND ENROLLING
+10 PRINTING, ENGROSSING, AND ENROLLING 11

-§ 2-7-14.
+- § 2-7-14.
 Repealed.

-§ 2-7-15.1.
+13 - § 2-7-15.1.
 Repealed.

-§ 2-7-17.
+14 - § 2-7-17.
 Certification and filing of printed bills and resolutions--Judicial notice.

-It shall be the duty of the secretary of the Senate and chief clerk of the House of Representatives to preserve one true copy of each printed bill, of each printed joint resolution, and of each printed concurrent resolution of each session of the Legislature; and to attach same together, to attach thereto, their signed certificate that they are true and complete copies of all the printed bills, joint resolutions, and concurrent resolutions of the certain session of the Legislature, and to file said copies so certified in the Office of the Secretary of State within ten days after adjournment of the session.
+15 - It shall be the duty of the secretary of the Senate and chief clerk of the House of Representatives 16 to preserve one true copy of each printed bill, of each printed joint resolution, and of each printed 17 concurrent resolution of each session of the Legislature; and to attach same together, to attach 18 thereto, their signed certificate that they are true and complete copies of all the printed bills, joint 19 resolutions, and concurrent resolutions of the certain session of the Legislature, and to file said 20 - copies so certified in the Office of the Secretary of State within ten days after adjournment of the 21 session. - 22

-All copies so certified and filed shall be subject to judicial notice in all courts of record.

-§ 2-7-18.
-Engrossment of bills and amendments.

-All bills, in either house of the Legislature, which have been favorably acted upon, preparatory to going upon the calendar shall be engrossed if amendments have been made thereto.
-Amendments to any bill made by either Senate or House of Representatives, after engrossment, shall likewise be engrossed.
+- All copies so certified and filed shall be subject to judicial notice in all courts of record.
+23 - 24 § 2-7-18.
+Engrossment of bills and amendments. - All bills, in either house of the Legislature, which have been favorably acted upon, preparatory to 25 going upon the calendar shall be engrossed if amendments have been made thereto.
+Amendments 26 - to any bill made by either Senate or House of Representatives, after engrossment, shall likewise be 27 - 28 engrossed.